4 questions to help you start your marketing

 Yes, marketing can seem overwhelming, or hard, or scary.
 Particularly when there are sooooooo many options out there, or you are not a marketer.

-And, it’s often said that taking the first step is the hardest, no matter what it is that you’re setting out to do.
+And, it’s often said that taking the first step is the hardest, no matter what it is that you’re setting out to do, that first step can be hard or scary or overwhelming.

 BUT – it’s also the most important step.